aletheon/eleutherios-flutter/README.md

 - Grant managers permissions to manage policies
 - Grant members permissions to manage forums

-Subsequent versions:
+Future versions will enable:

-- Enable stakeholders to charge customers or make payments to one another
+- Stakeholders to charge customers or make payments to one another
-- Enable PAAS to allow for stakeholders to leverage their existing assets such as data and business logic on their own servers
+- PAAS to allow for stakeholders to leverage their existing assets such as data and business logic on their own servers
-- Enable IoT, application development and virtual services
+- IoT, application development and virtual services
-- Enable ML to automate policy, forum and service creation
+- ML to automate policy, forum and service creation